-1 that are held, if we go to WIT-11755.
-If we scroll 2 back to the next page.
-3 4 You explain that when you were appointed, Robin Brown 5 was the only Clinical Director.
-You asked him to 11:22 6 oversee urology services and to be line manager for 7 urology lead clinician, Michael Young.
+You explain that when you were appointed, Robin Brown 4 5 was the only Clinical Director.
+You asked him to 11:22 oversee urology services and to be line manager for 6 7 urology lead clinician, Michael Young.
 That was 8 sensible because Mr. Brown had an interest in urology.
-9 Just over the page, for operational issues, Martina LO Corrigan reported to Heather Trouton.
-You had a formal 11:23 L1 weekly governance meeting With Heather Trouton at which L2 you discussed all of the subspecialties.
-You say you L3 could have or would have been joined by Martina L4 Corrigan at those meetings and, I assume, any other L5 subspeciality head might come in?
-11:23 L6 Α. Yes.
-L7 MR. WOLFE KC: was that the kind of meeting that might L8 have focused on patient safety issues in the context of L9 under-performance by a medical practitioner?
-Or in 20 what sense were governance issues discussed?
-11:24 21 Α. To a certain extent, they were.
-To a certain extent it 22 was also distribution of advice coming down from the 23 Medical Director's office which had to be disseminated 24 out to the specialties that was performed at that as 25 well.
+9 Just over the page, for operational issues, Martina Corrigan reported to Heather Trouton.
+You had a formal 11:23 10 11 weekly governance meeting with Heather Trouton at which 12 you discussed all of the subspecialties.
+You say you 13 could have or would have been joined by Martina 14 Corrigan at those meetings and, I assume, any other subspeciality head might come in?
+15 11:23 out to the specialties that was performed at that as well.
 Yes, to a certain extent, yes.
-11:24 26 MR. WOLFE KC: You go on to say that each month at your 27 governance meeting, Heather Trouton and yourself were 28 joined by Michael Young and Robin Brown.
-Again, what 29 was the purpose in them joining the meeting?
+MR. WOLFE KC: You go on to say that each month at your governance meeting, Heather Trouton and yourself were joined by Michael Young and Robin Brown.
+Again, what was the purpose in them joining the meeting?